-Children will be offered additional SEND support when it is clear that their needs require intervention which is "additional to" or "different from" the well differentiated curriculum on offer for all pupils in the school, i.e. they have a Special Educational Need as defined by the SEND Code of Practice (2015).
+Children will be offered additional SEND support when it is clear that their needs require intervention which is "additional to" or "different from" the well differentiated curriculum on offer for all pupils in the school i.e. they have a Special Educational Need as defined by the SEND Code of Practice (2015).

 Where longer term support is required or the child has a diagnosis of need from an outside professional, parents/carers will be formally informed that their child has been placed on the SEND register.
-The SENCo, in consultation with the class teacher/intervention facilitator will set outcomes and targets for the child.
-These will be shared with parents and carers at parent consultation meetings and regularly reviewed.